The Artist as Shaman

 If you only had a few minutes to meet a fellow human being and give them a gift, the very best gift you could, as they continue on their way, which in essence is what I feel happens when a person stands in front of a piece of art, what would you wish to give them?

 The shaman's role is to selflessly serve the highest part of every person.
-In contemporary society the artist tends to fall very short of such a possibility, a potential that is within their capability, but which they evidently do not know they carry.
+In contemporary society the artist tends to fall very short of such a possibility, a potential that is within their capability, but which in the majority of cases, they evidently do not know they carry.

 Why are Men afraid of Women?